 Working for someone else

 Another category of deductions often forgotten is unreimbursed employee business expenses.
+While no longer deductible for federal taxes, some states still allow this as a state itemized deduction.
 If your employer allows you to telecommute from home, for example, you may deduct part of the household expenses related to a space used exclusively as a home office, Weltman said.

 “Employees must show that they work from home for their employers’ preference and not their own convenience,” she added.